nyu-pl-sp19/midterm-prep/README.md

 # Midterm Exam Preparation

-The problems below are similar to what you can expect for the midterm, though some are slightly harder than what I'll ask in the exam.
+The problems below are similar to what you can expect for the midterm exam.

 ## Regular Expressions and Grammars